nexus-xyz/nexus-cli/README.md

 **Unsure about system capabilities:**
 - Use the default adaptive system (no `--max-difficulty` needed)
 - The system will automatically find the optimal difficulty for your hardware
-- Only override if you're specifically unhappy with the automatic performance
+- Only override if you're fine-tuning performance

 ### Docker Installation